FathanChannelTVSubs/FathanChannelTVSubs/README.md

 To Install The LuaJIT, Do This. `haxelib install linc_luajit` On A Command Prompt/PowerShell.

 And, You Need To Install Fathan Coding Setup.
 To Install It, You Must Install It Right [Here](https://sites.google.com/view/fathanchanneltvwebsite/fathan-coding-setup).
 Don't Forget Do This. `haxelib install linc_fathansetup` On A Command Prompt/Powershell.
+The Version Must Be 1.0.2.

 Don't Forget To Do This Also!
 ```